MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-tile.md

   ![Screenshot showing Completed example of Tile widget in dashboard.](./media/create-web-dashboard-tile/web-console-new-dashboard-tile-01.png)

-Click on the object name in the Tile widget to launch Health Explorer for the specific object.
+Select the object name in the Tile widget to launch Health Explorer for the specific object.

 ## Next steps

 To learn how to create a dashboard in the new web console with the Custom widget, see [How create a dashboard with the Custom widget in the Web console](manage-create-web-dashboard-custom.md).